winnifredobi/Amazon-Product-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/97aa7aa5-2943-475f-899f-2974caf78800)
 ![image](https://github.com/user-attachments/assets/becd7fcf-81d3-421a-9a33-73cac86d0ac5)

+*OBSERVATION: Home&Kitchen, Computer&Accessories and Electronic Products categories had the highest number of reviews.

 # Question 7 : To Analyze The Various Products And Their Discount Percentages
 ![image](https://github.com/user-attachments/assets/774917c2-98e0-478c-987c-99dace4693b6)

 ![image](https://github.com/user-attachments/assets/005be624-877b-4da9-a9af-dcd4b08fefe2)
 ![image](https://github.com/user-attachments/assets/38036080-13fd-4d6f-bf47-e09b0263c8a0)

+*OBSERVATION: Electronics, Computer&Accessories and Home&Kitchen products had the highest discount percentages.
+The discounts offered on these products is directly proportional to the number of reviews received and the total sales made.
+It can therefore be deduced that high discounts drive increased sales*

 # Question 8 : To Analyze The Distribution of Product Rating